Tango Initiation: Beginner 6 week series

 Mercurio Music Sessions (all levels)

 The Mercurio Music Sessions explore the deep rhythmic foundations of tango music.
 Learn to think like musicians by discovering the concepts and language that musicians use when they play.
 Understand what you are hearing and dancing to and thereby broaden and refine your musicality on the dance floor.
-The Mercurio Music Sessions are taught by Brett Lemley, the Director of the Tango Mercurio Community Orchestra and Music Program manager.
+The Mercurio Music Sessions are taught by Brett Lemley, the Director of the Tango Mercurio Community Orchestra and Live Music Program manager.

 Leading Ladies (advanced beginner or above)